This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

 1. PREP.
-Preheat the oven to the warm setting or about 200°F. Fill a large saucepan with about ¾ inch oil.
+Preheat the oven to the warm setting or about 200°F. Fill a large saucepan or skillet with about ¾ inch oil.
 Heat over medium heat to 375°F.

-• Spread a heaping spoonful of chicken mixture along the middle of each tortilla.
+• Spread a heaping spoonful of chicken mixture along the middle of each of the 12 tortillas.
 Roll the tortillas tightly around the filling and secure each one with a toothpick.

 3. FRY.
-Using tongs, hold each flauta in hot oil until firm, then release to continue cooking.
+Using tongs, hold each flauta, seam side down, in hot oil until firm, then release to continue cooking.
 Cook until golden brown, about 2 minutes, then remove to a paper towel–lined plate and immediately season with salt.

 4. SERVE.
 Transfer Mexican flautas to a foil-lined baking sheet and keep warm in the oven while assembling and cooking the remaining tortillas.
 Serve warm with toppings.